Receive our daily digest of inspiration, escapism and design stories from around the world direct to your inbox

 There was a problem.
 Please refresh the page and try again.

 Chilean-born, New York-based Sebastian Errazuriz is having a bumper September as the subject of three gallery shows currently taking place on the American East Coast.
-His first solo museum exhibition, ’Sebastian Errazuriz: Look Again’, opened at Pittsburgh’s Carnegie Museum of Art on 5 September, while New York’s Salon 94 and Cristina Grajales Gallery celebrated the start of ’Functional Sculpture/Sculptural Furniture’ last week.
+His first solo museum exhibition, 'Sebastian Errazuriz: Look Again', opened at on 5 September, while and celebrated the start of 'Functional Sculpture/Sculptural Furniture' last week.

 It's a hat trick that's set to spread the 37-year-old designer/artist's reputation as an industry force even further than it's already gone.
 'The three exhibitions were coincidentally all due for the fall of 2014,' explains Errazuriz.
 'Once the museum date was set, both galleries decided to open my solo exhibitions the week after, to accommodate people who were coming from abroad to see the shows.'

 And as if this wasn't enough, the artist was enlisted to do two TEDx talks in the same period.
 He says: 'Attempting to memorise monologues between long days of physical work finishing multiple sculptures and furniture pieces has definitely made it the most exhausting time of my life.'